ANZSOG's inaugural Deputies Forum will bring together 25 select public sector deputies from across Australia and New Zealand.

 The Gold Coast is a region undergoing transition and rejuvenation.
 This presents complex challenges for public policy that make fertile ground for participant’s learning about place-based leadership.

-Experiential learning sessions at the Logan Data Lab and Gold Coast journalism studios will draw on the depth of expertise and experience the cohort bring to the program through collaborative circles and place-based leadership.
+Experiential learning sessions at the Logan Data Lab and Gold Coast journalism studios drew on the depth of expertise and experience the cohort bring to the program through collaborative circles and place-based leadership.
 Participants can expect to explore the unique complexities confronting deputies with activities specifically designed to reflect the challenges they face.

 Download the 2018 Deputies Forum brochure (PDF)